 - This data spanned over six years, from 2013 to 2019

-- DockATot has likely sold tens of thousands of units
+- DockATot has sold tens of thousands of units

 - These deaths are ruled as SIDS and cannot be quantifiably ruled as caused by the DockATot

-Can a baby suffocate in a DockATot?
-Well, babies have a chance of suffocating any time their airways are blocked, including having their faces pressed against the fabric.
+Babies have a chance of suffocating any time their airways are blocked, including having their faces pressed against fabric.
 Since the DockATot’s bumper is a raised edge, if your baby managed to completely turn their body into the bumper, they could be at risk.

 Keep in mind that most babies aren’t able to roll to their sides at all until 2-4 months.
 And if they are strong enough to do so, they are usually strong enough to move their faces toward fresh air if their breathing becomes uncomfortable.
 In addition to that, the DockATot is made of breathable cotton fabric and polyester fill.

 For me, the statistics above aren’t enough to scare me off of baby loungers altogether.
 Parents have to do what’s best for their baby while trying to make life with a newborn manageable.
-While I didn’t have a DockATot, I did allow both of my babies to take almost all of their naps on a Boppy pillow (not even the actual lounger!) and never felt that they were in danger of suffocation.
+I personally made great use of the Boppy with both of my babies for almost all of their naps and never felt that they were in danger of suffocation.

 - Don’t use loose pillows or blankets in or on the lounger